Suffering sparks fears of revenge as 'battle like no other' looms in Syria - 41NBC News | WMGT-DT

 Those awaiting the assault told NBC News they are afraid that they have nowhere left to flee.

-On Friday, Secretary of State Mike Pompeo warned “the world is watching and said Syrians “who have already been forced out of their homes…will suffer from this aggression.”
+Secretary of State Mike Pompeo last week said Syrians “who have already been forced out of their homes … will suffer from this aggression.”

+And Nikki Haley, the U.S. ambassador to the U.N., on Monday tweet that “all eyes” were watching “the actions of Assad, Russia, and Iran in Idlib.”

 Turkey, which has backed some rebel groups, is trying to avert an attack by Syrian forces.